-The Madison Biblical Archaeology Society was begun in 1967 by Professor Menahem Mansoor, the founder and chairman of the University of Wisconsin Department of Hebrew and Semitic Studies.
+The Madison Biblical Archaeology Society is celebrating 50 years of biblical archaeology activities.
+MBAS was begun in 1967 by Professor Menahem Mansoor, the founder and chairman of the University of Wisconsin Department of Hebrew and Semitic Studies.
 Professor Mansoor passed away on October 21, 2001 at the age of 90, after a distinguished career.

 MBAS lecturers have included some of the most well-known figures in Biblical Archaeology and Bible scholarship, such as:

 Many of the MBAS lecturers were interviewed during their visit to Madison, and those interviews were heard on THE BOOK & THE SPADE radio program.
 The weekly program, hosted by Gordon Govier and co-hosted by Keith Schoville for many years, began broadcasting in 1983.
-The program is heard on a number of radio stations including WNWC-AM1190 in Madison.
+The program is heard on a number of radio stations including WNWC-AM1190 in Madison and WVMO 98.7FM in Monona, Wisconsin.
 Each week's program can also be heard online and through a weekly podcast.